Qqwy/haskell-champ/README.md

 ## How does CHAMP work?

-The basic improvement over HAMT is that we store _two_ 32-bit bitmaps. together each pair of bits indicates 'not in here' (if both are zero), 'exists inline' (`01`) or 'exists in child' (`10`). (`11` is unused).
+The basic improvement over HAMT is that we store _two_ 32-bit bitmaps. together each pair of bits indicates 'not in here' (`00`), 'exists inline' (`01`) or 'exists in child' (`10`). <sub>(`11` is unused.)</sub>

-This then allows us to store all inline-children together, and separately store all child-nodes together. and store all child-nodes in their own array.
+This then allows us, instead of intermingling inline key-value pairs and child-nodes in one shared array, to store all inline key-value-pairs together, and separately store all child-nodes together.

 Side note: In the original paper, which focused on the Java Virtual Machine, a single array was used for both inline key-value-pairs and child-nodes.
 But for the Haskell (GHC) runtime, using three specialized arrays, one for the inline keys, one for the inline values, and one for the child-nodes works better,